aneldev/dyna-ts-module-boilerplate/README.md

 - Test with Jest, snapshots are also supported
 - Distribute as module with TypeScript Definitions (ready to import)
 - Distributed versions works in Javascript and Typescript projects
+- Export default version targeting web or not
-- Export version for web and node with the same base code
+- Export additional version for web and node
 - Detect circular dependencies (where leads to import `undefined` or `null` values)

 # Install